cicsdev/cics-banking-sample-application-cbsa/src/bank-application-frontend/README.md

 ## Important to note

-The back-end implementation of Customer Name search is designed to drive java workload, so is MUCH slower to return results than customer name search.
+The back-end implementation of Customer Name search is designed to drive java workload, so is MUCH slower to return results than customer number search.

 ## Known issues/Areas for improvement